 Central hosts semi-monthly lunchtime organ concerts featuring talented musicians from around the world.
 Upcoming dates are listed on our Events Calendar.
-More about the Gabe M. Wiener Memorial Organ can be found in About Our Sanctuary.
+More about the Gabe M. Wiener Memorial Organ can be found on the About Us: Our Sanctuary page.

 Elana Arian, guitar and violin